 Jump to:

-- 🥳 Why This Recipe Works
+- 🥳 Why You'll Love This Recipe

-- 🫘Ingredients
+- 🫘Ingredients Notes & Substitutions

 - 👩🏽🍳Step-By-Step Instructions: Stove-top & Instant Pot

-- 🍴Leftover ideas
+- 🍴Leftover Ideas

 - 🥣More Brazilian-Inspired Dishes